Gregory-Hepicloud/ox_lib/README.md

 ## Lua Library for FiveM

+/!\ ITS A CUSTOM OF OX LIB FOR ADD FACTION CHECK ON CORE ESX

 FXServer provides its own system for including files, which we use to load this resource in the fxmanifest via

 ```lua